-As a Managing Director based in Chicago, Mark Cox is responsible for client service, specializing in Technical Accounting, SEC Reporting, and Carve-Out Financial Statements.
+As a Managing Director based in New York City, Mark Cox is responsible for client service, specializing in technical accounting, SEC reporting, internal controls, and carve-out financial statements.

-With nearly 10 years in the industry, he has deep experience advising clients on complex accounting matters and business strategy.
+With more than 10 years in the industry, Mark has deep experience advising clients on complex accounting matters and business strategy.

 Mark is a native of the Houston, Texas area and considers himself an avid Houston sports fan.
-Outside of work, Mark volunteers with his local church.
-He and his wife, Alison, currently live in Chicago with their dog, Biggio.
+He and his wife, Alison, currently live in New York City.

 Education and Certifications